The trading cards on a separate page, here.

 Gum Collection Card

-Cards like this one make me glad I have Dialga FTW.
+Cards like these make me glad I have Dialga FTW.
 A quick check on the site confirmed that I didn't have this particular one yet, and I happily purchased this without having to go through deputy services and Yahoo Japan.

 Ensky Bromide Cards